Adsorption of volatiles on dust grains in protoplanetary disks: Ab-initio adsorption energy calculations

-At each site, ionic structures are relaxed to locate the energy minimum before the adsorbate is moved sufficiently far from the substrate to evaluate $\Delta\epsilon_{\ad}$ using equation~\eqref{eq:e-ads}.
-Single-molecule adsorption energies in Table~\ref{table:ads-nbr-carbon} are obtained by averaging $\Delta\epsilon_{\ad}$ over the five sampling sites.
-It is noted that replacing approximately $\sim 2~\%$ of carbon atoms with oxygen yielded nearly identical results, as oxygen atoms are rarely exposed directly (due to hydrogen surface coverage) and thus contributed minimally to interactions with adsorbates.
+In It is noted that replacing approximately $\sim 2~\%$ of carbon atoms with oxygen yielded nearly identical results, as oxygen atoms are rarely exposed directly (due to hydrogen surface coverage) and thus contributed minimally to interactions with adsorbates.
 Through deliberate exposure of oxygen and nitrogen atoms at the surface (e.g., Figure~\ref{fig:e_ads_var}), the adsorption energy of \chem{H_2O} via hydrogen bonds is measured to be $0.35~\eV$ (above oxygen) and $0.29~\eV$ (above nitrogen), respectively.
 The adsorption energy of \chem{CO} near doping atoms exhibited no significant variations.